-So, your BI tool is in place.
-Quality data is starting to flow from databases and resources into the central database.
+So, your business intelligence tool is in place.
+Relevant data is starting to flow from your ERP and external data sources into the central database.
 The next critical process for successful business intelligence data is setting your goals for analysis.

 Being able to make business decisions based on data is a competitive advantage.
 It’s important to link analytics to business outcomes to show how BI influenced revenue-generating opportunities, increased operational efficiencies or improved customers service.
-This will strengthen the business case for analytics while showing the value of the underlying data, and identify any gaps in the uses of the BI solution.
+This will strengthen the business case for company wide use of business intelligence, show the value of the underlying data, and identify any gaps in the uses of the BI solution.

 So what should your company be measuring?
 What questions do you want your data to answer?
-And what actionable intelligence do you hope to take from your raw data?
+And what actionable insights do you hope to take from your raw data?

-The answers to theses question depend on the business role, but there are three key things that you need to define as you prepare to explore and analyze your data, regardless of whether you’re in sales, finance or inventory management.
+The answers to these questions depend on the job role, but there are three key things that you need to define as you prepare to explore and analyze your business intelligence data, regardless of whether you’re in sales, finance, inventory management or elsewhere.

 Ultimately, you want to maximize the value that you get from your BI solution.

 This starts by defining your KPIs and metrics.
-Among the key things that every business should measure are financial metrics such as revenue, cash, and assets; operational metrics such as inventory turnover and production levels; and sales and marketing metrics, including win rates and leads generated.
+Among the key things that every business should measure are financial metrics such as revenue, cash, and assets; operational metrics such as inventory turnover and production levels; and sales and marketing metrics, including win rates, lost sales, and leads generated.

 What is the focus of your business this week, month or quarter?
 Perhaps it is increased sales within existing customers by reinforcing how vital your products and services are to their business.
 Or perhaps you're looking for a new supplier of raw materials.
 Or in some cases neither of these are a focus, but the business wants to sell out old stock to start running leaner, and so its is more about what you sell.
-Once you have defined what is most important to your role, department or business, you can use your BI tool provide the intelligence needed to move forward.
+Once you have defined what is most important to your role, department or business, you can use your BI tool to provide the intelligence needed to move forward.

 3. Define your outcomes